AndrewMcSwain/pmOS-writings/Readme.md

 # postMarketOS thinking hub
 ----------------------------
 This is a collection of writings about the postmarketOS.
-We focus on the philosophy of design, branding, publicity, and marketing,  well as UX and systems research.
+We focus on the philosophy of design, branding, publicity, and marketing, as well as UX and systems research.
 Most of the work here is focused on perception and relationships, rather than the nuts and bolts.

 **NOTICE**
 *We are working on a promotoinal video,*
-Oriented by some preliminary work on the branding and anthropology of a few of postmarketOS's hypothetical user demographics. this
+Oriented by some preliminary work on the branding and anthropology of a few of postmarketOS's hypothetical user demographics.

 *We are looking for participants on this project who possess or would like to possess aplicable skills in either the preliminary theoretical and design wwork, the plannning and execution (production), post-production (editing and after-effects) as well as the promo's insertion strategy, or internal usage with focus groups and market radaring.*
 Thanks!